 Universities UK represents higher education employers in discussions over the future of the USS scheme, which is a valued part of the remuneration package in higher education.

-For any queries relating to the valuation – including how the deficit was calculated – please contact USS directly.
+For any queries relating to the valuation – including how the deficit is calculated – please contact USS directly.

 5 Facts: USS pensions